jijoel/web-development-notes/testing.md

 Additional stuff for testing<a name="laravel-extra">
 ----------------------------------------------------------

+You can see the sql that would be used to generate a query with:

+    ->toSql();

+instead of

+    ->get();

 To dump a sql query:

     var_dump(DB::getQueryLog());

-This will produce output like this (where you can see the actual query string):
+This will produce output like this (where you can see the actual SQL query string):

     array (size=1)
       0 =>